-The motorcycles used in MotoGP™ are purpose-built, purebred racing bikes - ‘prototypes’ - not available for purchase by the general public and cannot be legally ridden on public roads.
+The motorcycles used in MotoGP™ are purpose-built, purebred racing bikes - ‘prototypes’.
+They are not available for purchase by the general public and cannot be legally ridden on public roads.

 Hubraumgrößen in den Klassen:

-MotoGP™ - As of the 2012 season, the maximum engine displacement permitted is 1000cc with a maximum of four cylinders and maximum bore of 81 mm - two-stroke engines are not allowed.
-A maximum of seven engines may be used by each permanent contracted rider for all the scheduled races of the season.
+MotoGP™ - As of the 2017 season, the maximum engine displacement permitted is 1000cc, with a maximum of four cylinders and maximum bore of 81 mm - two-stroke engines are not allowed.
+A maximum of seven engines may be used by each permanently contracted rider over all the scheduled races of the season.
 Penalty for infringement of this means the rider will start from the pit lane five seconds after the start of the race.
-However, if a manufacturer di not won a dry race in the previous year, or has joined the paddock since, it is allowed 12 engines.
-If one of these teams achieves six concession points in 2016, they will have their engine allocation reduced to seven.

 Moto2™ - The Moto2™ Official Engine is currently supplied by Honda and tuned by Spanish firm ExternPro.
 This is a 600cc four-stroke production engine.